EESSI/docs/docs/test-suite/writing-portable-tests.md

         hooks.set_modules(self)
 ```

-This hook assumes that `self.module_name` has been set, but has the added advantage that a user running the EESSI test suite can overwrite the modules to load from the command line when running ReFrame (see [Overriding test parameters](https://www.eessi.io/docs/test-suite/usage/#overriding-test-parameters-advanced)).
+The `set_modules` hook assumes that `self.module_name` has been set, but has the added advantage that a user running the EESSI test suite can overwrite the modules to load from the command line when running ReFrame (see [Overriding test parameters](https://www.eessi.io/docs/test-suite/usage/#overriding-test-parameters-advanced)).

 #### Replacing hard-coded valid_systems (mandatory)